Pilonidal disease

 Key facts

-- The cause of pilonidal disease is not fully understood.
+- The exact cause is not known.

 What is pilonidal disease?